BIGJRA/BIGJRA.github.io/reborn.md

 Back in the main hub, talk to the backpacker below to get the grate opened for a shortcut.

 With that, head back to the top right corner and enter the door.
 Talk to the Spoink hiding under some beams here.
 Then we can finally emerge into the daylight!
-There is a hidden ** two spaces right and two spaces down from the bottom-most rock in this area.
+There is a hidden *Repel* two spaces right and two spaces down from the bottom-most rock in this area.
 Enter Coral Ward at the bottom when you are ready.

 ## Coral Ward